jhare113/website/content/about.md

 My educational background is in South Asian religious studies and culminated in a PhD from Columbia University.
 Read more about my dissertation and scholarly publications on my [research](/research/) page.

-You can reach me at james@jamesphare.org.
-My PGP public key is available on my [contact](/contact/) page.